Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

 Addressing the timescale of thermalization for open quantum systems is substantially more challenging.
 Some progress was achieved for local commuting models where the quantum versions of Glauber dynamics are local themselves~\cite{kastoryano2016commuting,capel2021modified}.
 In contrast, very few general results~\cite{brandao2019finite_prepare, Temme_2013_gap} are known in the non-commuting case since even defining a realistic thermalization model for quantum systems is non-trivial.
 Davies derived a Lindbladian that models a system interacting weakly with a heat bath~\cite{davies74,davies76}.
 Unfortunately, the derivation requires an unphysical infinite-time and weak-coupling limit that allows the Lindbladian to distinguish exponentially close energies.
 It is still an open question to find a Lindbladian that faithfully models a system coupled weakly to a heat bath~\cite{Trushechkin_2021,REDFIELD1965,2017_Rivas}, under realistic assumptions, and that leads to thermalization.

 Another class of processes modeling thermalization is known as quantum Gibbs samplers.
 These are quantum algorithms for preparing Gibbs states on a future quantum computer; the best-known example is Quantum Metropolis Sampling~\cite{Temme_Quantum_metro,QQmetropolis2012}.
 Further, similarly to the classical setting, they have shown to be an interesting quantum algorithmic primitive for more general problems (e.g., quantum algorithms for semi-definite programming \cite{brandao2017quantum} and machine learning \cite{amin2018quantum, anschuetz2019realizing}).
 While Quantum Metropolis should eventually converge to the (approximate) Gibbs state, the convergence at finite times for any non-commuting model has remained an open question.
+Even though we mainly take the physics angle of this work, one can certainly regard the system-bath joint dynamics as an algorithm (albeit with a potentially excessively large bath).
+See Section~\ref{sec:discussion} for the interplay between the physics and the algorithm and more recent developments there.